kartik-v/bootstrap-fileinput/CHANGE.md

         - `id`: the HTML id attribute of the thumbnail container The `event` can be set to return `false` to abort the thumbnail removal.
 7. (enh #302): Add Greek (el) translations.
+8. (enh #303): Validate only files to be dragged and dropped.

 version 4.2.0
 =============